The Taylor Centre and Training for Chaplaincy at Acadia Divinity College

 ADC offers two specialized MDiv programs—the MDiv with a specialization in Prison Chaplaincy, and the MDiv with a specialization in Chaplaincy and Spiritual Care.
 Each of these programs is designed to provide the additional and specialized education, formation, and opportunities for training required by people who wish to serve as chaplains in a variety of contexts.

 For more and specific information about the Master of Divinity program at ADC and the specializations in Prison Chaplaincy and/or Chaplaincy and Spiritual Care, including the list of required courses and links to course descriptions, start here: https://acadiadiv.ca/mdiv/.
-You are also welcome to contact the Director of the Taylor Centre, the Reverend Joe Green, at this email address: firstname.lastname@example.org or call him at (902) 275-3024.
+You are also welcome to contact the Director of the Taylor Centre, Rev. Dr. Dorothy Hunse, via email: firstname.lastname@example.org.

 Clinical Pastoral Education (CPE)